-Number of Contracts = 12 contracts
+Number of Contracts = 11 contracts

 If you don't do options, buy the stock.
-My target for (BRKB) this year is \$350, up 21% from here.
+My target for (BRKB) this year is \$400, up 20%.

-With the Volatility Index (VIX) approaching \$16 today, it's time to start loading the boat with risk again.
+With the Volatility Index (VIX) near \$30 today, it's time to start loading the boat with risk again.

-Berkshire Hathaway is the investment vehicle managed by Oracle of Omaha
+Berkshire Hathaway is the investment vehicle managed by Oracle of Omaha Warren Buffet.

-Warren Buffet.
 The 40-year average annualized increase in book value is 19.0%.
 It is heavily weighted in high cash flow financials and domestic recovery stocks.
 Its sole major technology stock is Apple, which it has recently been selling.